odh-highlander/odh-highlander.github.io/docs/architecture.md

 # Architecture

+!!! note "Important, please read"

+    This project is a work in progress to properly refactor the initial code, which is meanwhile availablein different repos, [here](https://github.com/guimou/odh-highlander), [here](https://github.com/guimou/s2i-lmod-notebook) and [here](https://github.com/guimou/jupyter-lmod)

 Multiple components and mechanisms are used to create and run the environment.
 Let's list them and see how they work together.

 ## Module building